I’m Stacey! I’m a Gulf Coast Texan turned

 In college my go-to was copious amounts of cheerios, bacon-egg-and-cheese breakfast tacos, and chai tea lattes.
 I wouldn’t be caught dead running for fun.
 I was unexpectedly diagnosed with an autoimmune disease, moderate to severe ulcerative colitis, at 21 in the thick of my undergrad.
 After losing 30 pounds in a few short weeks from experiencing x-rated symptoms, I became immensely interested in nutrition to heal, incessantly researching articles, compiling new grocery lists, and trying new recipes.
 I knew I was capable of living a full, healthy life, and I knew it didn’t have to be hard.
-Gradually, I completely changed my eating habits to fit my lifestyle, signed up for a half-marathon after being a self-proclaimed hater of running, completed 13.1 miles in California’s Wine Country for ulcerative colitis and Crohn’s disease research, and I was hooked.
+Gradually, I changed my eating habits to fit my lifestyle, signed up for a half-marathon after being a self-proclaimed hater of running, completed 13.1 miles in California’s Wine Country for ulcerative colitis and Crohn’s disease research, and I was hooked.
 I knew I had to keep running and pursue a career in nutrition.

 I did just that, juggling organic and biochemistry prerequisites on the side of my day jobs, and that brings me here.
 Currently, I’m in a coordinated program in dietetics, working on a master of arts in dietetics and a master of science in nutrition in pursuit of becoming a registered dietitian nutritionist (RDN).
 I still run, too!

-Navigating life with a chronic, lifelong autoimmune disease continues to make life unglamorously hard, laughably interesting, and has a unique way of making me feel alienated at times- but it has taught me that I deserve a life full of wellness, healthy habits, and movement, and I believe you do too.
+Navigating life with a chronic, lifelong autoimmune disease continues to make life unglamorously hard, laughably interesting, and has a unique way of making me feel alienated at times- but it has taught me that I deserve a life full of sustainable wellness, health, and movement, and I believe you do too.
 I’ll leave tools and clues here as I learn, because healthy is not hard if it’s sustainable and practical, and you and I are worth making our health a priority.